greenat92/user-management-api-challenge/README.md

 ### Deployment

-For production deployment, build the application and start it using:
+For production deployment, build the application and start using it:

 ```bash
   npm run build